September 30, 2011

-As the Supreme Court opens its 2010 Term, Gibson Dunn’s Supreme Court Round-Up is summarizing the issues presented in cases that will be argued, as well as other key developments at the Court.
-The Court has already accepted more than fifty cases for argument this Term, including six cases in which Gibson Dunn is involved.
+As the Supreme Court opens its 2011 Term, Gibson Dunn’s Supreme Court Round-Up is summarizing the issues presented in cases that will be argued, as well as other key developments at the Court.
+The Court has already accepted nearly fifty cases for argument this Term, including five cases in which Gibson Dunn is involved.
 With arguments scheduled to begin next week, the Round-Up provides a snapshot of the issues that are at the forefront of the Court’s docket.

 Spearheaded by former Solicitor General Theodore B. Olson, the Supreme Court Round-Up keeps clients apprised of the Court’s most recent actions.
 The Round-Up previews cases scheduled for argument, tracks the actions of the Office of the Solicitor General, and recaps recent opinions.
 The Round-Up provides a concise, substantive analysis of the Court’s actions.
 Its easy-to-use format allows the reader to identify what is on the Court’s docket at any given time, and to see what issues the Court will be taking up next.
 The Round-Up is the ideal resource for busy practitioners seeking an in-depth, timely, and objective report on the Court’s actions.